ghassan-hejazi/ghassan-hejazi/README.md

 # 💻<> My Projects:
-* Weather App - API
+_Weather App - API :
 - Forecast weather conditions for up to a week.
 - Change the app theme between dark and light.
 - Language App (Arabic , English).